 Primary Health Effects

 Radiation exposures associated with management of GTCC LLRW and GTCC-like waste are expected to be limited to chronic effects and need not consider acute effects.
-The main health concern associated with chronic exposure to radiation is an increased likelihood of developing cancer, and this health effect is analyzed in detail in the Draft EIS.
+The main health concern associated with chronic exposure to radiation is an increased likelihood of developing cancer, and this health effect is analyzed in detail in the Final EIS.
 Additional health effects include genetic mutations, teratogenic effects such as mental retardation, heart disease, and circulatory problems.
 Large doses are required to cause acute effects, and no such exposures are expected for managing these wastes.
 Acute doses above 25 rads delivered over a short time period can induce a number of deleterious effects, including nausea and vomiting, malaise and fatigue, increased body temperature, blood changes, epilation (hair loss), temporary sterility, and others; bone marrow changes have not been identified until the acute doses reach 200 rads.
 There are no credible scenarios in which such acute doses are expected to occur.